The Escape to Egypt

 After the birth in the manger in a dirty stall, our passage on this 1st Sunday after Christmas Day details Jesus’ first few days after the Shepherds and wise men visit.

 Joseph is warned in a dream by an angel to flee Bethlehem before this happens…but to make haste and do it that very night.
+Dreams are interesting, sometimes they can be windows into our hearts, our souls.
+The Divine was deep within Josesph, warning him, telling him to move his young family to safety.
 So, he got up, got Mary and Jesus and fled to the relative safety of Egypt to escape Herod’s persecution and to save the life of his son, and probably his and Mary’s.

-Friends, this story is so important to us as we close 2019.
-This has been a year of many ups and downs for all of us I’d imagine, but it is also a year where we have seen one of the largest refugee crisis in the history of the world.
+Friends, this story is so important to us as we close 2022.
+This has been a year of many ups and downs for all of us I’d imagine, but it is also a year where we have seen one of the largest refugee crisis in the history of the world throughout the world, and especially in Ukraine.
 Through wars, famine, and political upheaval, there are now an estimated 60 million + refugees.

 As followers of Jesus, we should recognize that Jesus was a refugee and if we are called to identity the image of God in each person, and to identify with all of humanity, and especially those on the margins through Jesus, then when we see a refugee, we are looking at Jesus through our shared humanity.